 He was educated at Eton and Sandhurst and was gazetted to the Royal Irish Regiment in November 1911 and joined them in India in 1912.

-He arrived in France in December 1914 and was killed in January 1915 in the trenches of St Eloi.
+He arrived in France in December 1914 but was killed in January 1915 in the trenches of St Eloi.

 He was educated at Hazelwood School until December 1905 and then to Eton College, from January 1906 to December 1908.
 He went on to Sandhurst from where he was commissioned as a 2nd Lieutenant in the King’s Royal Rifle Corps on the 22nd of January 1913.
 He was promoted to Lieutenant in November 1914.